skolson/sqlcipher-openssl-build/README.md

     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 22.1.7171670 (r21b)
     - Openssl 1.1.k and earlier has an issue with android NDK r22 and later.
 See [OpenSSL Github pull 13694](https://github.com/openssl/openssl/pull/13694).
 The current 3.0.0 beta has the required fix.
 So to use the newer NDK versions, use 3.x of openssl.
 The fix is also backported and merged, so should be available in 1.1.1l or later.
+    - Android 64 bit (arm64_v8a, x86_64) builds using NDK 23.0.7599858 (r23)
 - Linux builds on Ubuntu are working
     - linuxX64 using gcc toolchain
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)
 - MacOS builds pending
     - ios64
-- Sqlite only builds (no SqlCipher or OpenSSL)
-    - interest/useful?
-- Publishing in the Gradle plugin repository under name `sqlcipher-openssl-build`
+- Published in the Gradle plugin repository under name `sqlcipher-openssl-build`
-- First release tag will be committed once all Windows hosted builds and all Linux hosted builds are working.
-Mac OS support will be later.
-The tag will be identified as alpha and will be published to the Gradle Plugin repo.
 - Android configuration - easy add of extra source files (JNI wrappers) to standard library

 #### Tested Version Combinations